ankeetmaini/blog/posts/trello-automation.md

 ## hacking to the rescue

-I used Trello's webhooks and its rest api to automate the tasks as per my *whims and fantasies*.
+I used Trello's Webhooks and its rest api to automate the tasks as per my *whims and fantasies*.
 I used Google Cloud Functions as they've a very generous free quota.

-> What are webhooks?
-> Webhooks are events that trello publishes to a URL (api hosted by you) anytime something happens on your board.
+> **Webhooks** are events that trello publishes to a URL (api hosted by you) anytime something happens on your board.
 Webhooks are nothing but published events that you've subscribed to.

 So anytime you add a new todo, a webhook is triggered, and you can decide what to do now.